 In the study Burns discusses, about 75% of the participants no longer met the criteria for a major depressive episode after four weeks spent reading his book – using no other therapy.
 All had met the criteria for major depressive disorder (not just a single episode) going into the study.
 That rate of recovery is impressive, even though it was clear that those with severe depression needed additional help.
 But did recovery hold up over time?
 To answer that question, the participants were interviewed and tested again after three years.

 The diagnostic findings at the three-year evaluation confirmed [earlier improvement] — 72% of the patients still did not meet the criteria for a major depressive episode and 70 percent did not seek or receive any further treatment with medications or psychotherapy during the follow-up period. … While it is encouraging that many patients seem to respond to reading Feeling Good, it is also clear that some patients with more severe or chronic depressions will need the help of a therapist and possibly an antidepressant medication as well. p. xxviii

 One or two studies are hardly conclusive, but these were promising findings.
 More recently, several studies have been conducted on the effectiveness of other self-help manuals.
 For the most part, the findings are similar to the studies from the 1990s cited by Burns.
-According to a 2007 Wall Street Journal article, bibliotherapy is most effectiveness when used in conjunction with other forms of therapy.
+According to a 2007 Wall Street Journal article (subscription required), bibliotherapy is most effective when used in conjunction with other forms of therapy.

 Cognitive Behavioral Therapy

 Feeling Good and most of the popular self-help workbooks use the model of Cognitive Behavioral Therapy (CBT).
 This approach helps you identify specific patterns of thinking that support a negative view of yourself and reinforce the emotional lows of depression.
 The method teaches you to counteract these habitual patterns with more realistic ones so that your mind opens to a balanced interpretation of experience rather than one that is always negative.